Waiting for the Sun: Composition

-Waiting for the Sun includes the band's second chart topper, "Hello, I Love You," one of the last remaining songs from Morrison's 1965 batch of tunes.
-It had been demoed by the group for Aura Records in 1965 before guitarist Robby Krieger had joined the group, as had "Summer's Almost Gone."
-In the liner notes to The Doors: Box Set, Krieger denied the allegations that the song's main riff and vocal melody were stolen from Ray Davies, with a similar riff having been featured in the Kinks' "All Day and All of the Night."
-Instead, he said the song's vibe was taken from Cream's song "Sunshine of Your Love."
-It has been suggested the courts in the UK determined in favor of Davies and any royalties for the song were paid to him.
+Waiting for the Sun includes the band's second chart topper, "Hello, I Love You", one of the last remaining songs from Morrison's 1965 batch of tunes.
+It had been demoed by the group for Aura Records in 1965 before guitarist Robby Krieger had joined the group, as had "Summer's Almost Gone".
+In the liner notes to The Doors: Box Set, Krieger denied the allegations that the song's main riff and vocal melody were stolen from Ray Davies, with a similar riff having been featured in the Kinks' "All Day and All of the Night".
+Instead, he said the song's vibe was taken from Cream's song "Sunshine of Your Love".
+Densmore said that when recording the song, Krieger had advised him to imitate Ginger Baker's drumming on "Sunshine of Your Love", and he followed that advice.
+The courts in the UK determined in favor of Davies and any UK-based royalties for the song were paid to him.

 Waiting for the Sun contains two songs with military themes: "Five to One" and "The Unknown Soldier".
-Journalists Nathan Brackett and Christian Hoard speculate that "Five to One" seems to be revolutionary propulsive, spouted by the "hippie/ flower child" hordes Morrison saw in growing numbers.
+Journalists Nathan Brackett and Christian Hoard speculate that "Five to One" seems to be a revolutionary anthem, spouted by the "hippie/ flower child" hordes Morrison saw in growing numbers.
 Regardless of this interpretation, Morrison confirmed that the lyrics were not political.
 The lines "Night is drawing near/ Shadows of the evening/ crawl across the years" may have been lifted by Morrison from the 19th-century hymnal and bedtime rhyme "Now the Day is Over" ("Now the day is over/ Night is drawing nigh/ Shadows of the evening/ Steal across the sky").